Nawhath/Instana_workshop/aiops41/aiops41-roks.md

 Enter the URL in your browser to open the IBM Cloud Pak Automation console and log in with a username of admin and the password that you found in the previous step.

-> Note: Increase the Storage Size of Kafka to 120GB
+## Increase the Storage Size of Kafka

 ```sh
 oc patch automationbase/automationbase-sample --type merge -p '{"spec":{"kafka":{"kafka":{"storage":{"size":"120Gi"}}}}}'
 ```